What's an RMD and how is it calculated?

 Whether you’re preparing for retirement or already enjoying it, one thing remains true: You want to make the most of your income and protect it from unnecessary penalties.
 Sounds easier said than done, especially when required minimum distribution (RMD) rules change from time to time, and both RMDs and withdrawal strategies have tax consequences.
-We’re here to help simplify important details:
+We're here to help you:

 - Understand how RMDs work.

 - Avoid tax penalties.

-- Planning ahead for RMDs in your pre-RMD years.
+- Plan ahead for RMDs in your pre-RMD years.

 What's an RMD?

 RMDs are required minimum distributions investors must take every year from their retirement savings accounts, including traditional IRAs and employer-sponsored plans such as 401(k)s and Roth 401(k)s, starting at age 72.

 If you’re turning 73* this year and taking your first RMD, you have until April 1, 2024, to do so.
 For each subsequent year, you must take your RMD by December 31.
 Keep in mind, if you delay your initial RMD until April 1, you’ll be responsible for 2 withdrawals that year (one by April 1 and one by December 31), which could result in a larger tax liability.

 If you’re older than 73*, you must take your RMD by December 31 each year.

 Note: Roth IRAs aren’t currently subject to RMDs during the original owner's lifetime.

 Taxes matter, so work with a tax and financial professional.
 This is key because withdrawal strategies, including Social Security timing decisions, have tax consequences beyond RMDs.